johngodley/redirection/readme.txt

 * Fix query param name is a number
 * Fix redirect with blank target and auto target settings
 * Disable IP grouping when IP option is disabled
+* Allow multisite database updates to run when more than 100 sites

 = 4.2.3 - 16th Apr 2019 =
 * Fix bug with old API routes breaking test